-- A3.3.1 Foundation degree programmes will lead to the award of either FdA, FdSc, FdTech, FdEng, FdEd, FdEdLit or FdEdNum.
+- A3.3.1 Foundation Year is a pathway for students who may not meet the regular entry requirements, for instance students who have not studied for many years, who's first language is not English or they would be unable to immediately cope with the academic element of Level 4 study.
+This will only be utilised in current and future partnerships at not at a college of NCG where we have a progression pledge for all level 3 students. - A3.3.2 Certificate of Continuing Education (CertCE).
+To qualify for the award of a Certificate of Continuing Education (Cert CE), a student must have passed a minimum of 60 credits at Credit Level 4 - Foundation degree programmes will lead to the award of either FdA, FdSc, FdTech, FdEng, FdEd, FdEdLit or FdEdNum.
 The award of FdA is generally used in art and design, the arts and humanities and areas of social science and business studies.
 The award of FdSc is generally used in areas of science, mathematics and their applications.
 The award of FdTech is generally used in the field of technology and its applications.
 The award of FdEng is generally used in the field of engineering and its applications.
 The award of FdEd is generally used in the field of education and its applications.
-FdEdLit and FdEdNum are used in the fields of education literacy and education numeracy respectively and their applications. - A3.3.2 Bachelor degree programmes will lead to the award of either BA, BSc, BEng, BEd, or LLB.
+FdEdLit and FdEdNum are used in the fields of education literacy and education numeracy respectively and their applications. - A3.3.4 Bachelor degree programmes will lead to the award of either BA, BSc, BEng, BEd, BMUs or LLB.
 The award of BA is generally used in art and design, the arts and humanities and areas of social science and business studies.
 The award of BSc is generally used in area of science, mathematics and their applications.
 The award of BEng is generally used in the field of engineering and its applications.
 The award of BEd is generally used in the field of education.
-The LLB is used in the field of law. - A3.3.3 Masters degree programmes will lead to the award of either MA, MBA, MSc, MEd or MEng.
-The award of MA is generally used in art and design, the arts and humanities and areas of social science.
-The award of MBA is generally used in business and management studies.
-The award of MSc is generally used in areas of science, mathematics and their applications.
-The award of MEd, is generally used in the field of education.
-The award MEng is generally used in the fields of engineering and its applications.
+The award of BMUs is used in the field of music.
+The LLB is used in the field of law.
+The award of Graduate Diploma will be awarded to a student who completes 80 credits at level 6.
+The award of Graduate Certificate will be awarded to a student who completes 40 credits at level 6.